RamBrodett/CCAPDEV_MCO/ReadMe.txt

 1. Open the terminal in VS Code.
 2. Navigate to CCAPDEV_MCO.
-3. Run the development server for both LRS_API and LRS_Client: npm run dev
+3. npm install, then npm run dev

-    //it will run a script to npm run dev for both API AND Client at once.
+//it will run a script to npm run dev for both API AND Client workspace at once.

 Always execute these commands when making code modifications to visualize the changes through the provided port.